What does a typical day involve?

 How do they learn if you don't teach them?

 Children are naturally curious and capable.
 In a rich and stimulating environment, we do not have to try to teach them anything: they teach themselves or ask (of each other and facilitators) to be taught.
 When they need math to play a video game, track sport statistics, bake muffins, budget for a trip, or otherwise navigate the world, they will learn it.
-When they need to read and write to create stories with their friends, manage their own blogs, use community tools (like kanbans) independently, find out what happens in the next Harry Potter book, decipher notes from friends, research dinosaurs, or otherwise navigate the world, they will learn it.
-Especially in an environment where facilitators model passionate learning and the community supports–rather than shames–students who learn at different paces, kids stay curious and eager to keep learning.
+When they need to read and write to create stories with their friends, use community tools independently, find out what happens in the next Hilo book, decipher notes from friends, research dinosaurs, or otherwise navigate the world, they will find ways to learn how.
+Especially in an environment where facilitators model passionate learning and the community supports – rather than shames – students who learn at different paces, kids stay curious and eager to keep learning.

 We do not sort knowledge into traditional subject areas, as doing so discourages learners from interdisciplinary thinking and exploring innovative applications they may invent.
 Learning is not about amassing data; it is about making connections, deepening understanding, solving problems, creating, and sharing.
 Facilitators support students in exploring the relatedness and convergence of learning domains, both in school and in the world around us.
 Sorting or prioritizing traditional subjects is rarely useful from this perspective.